Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-To calculate the curvature of lane and position of the vehicle, I implemented a method `calculate_radious_and_offset()` in `LANE_TRACKER` class  (in `code cell [19]`) in `Part 2: On-line Processing and Pipeline / Lane-finding algorithm` section.
+To calculate the curvature of lane and position of the vehicle, I implemented a method `calculate_radius_and_offset()` in `LANE_TRACKER` class  (in `code cell [19]`) in `Part 2: On-line Processing and Pipeline / Lane-finding algorithm` section.

-I use the `curvature_func()` in `calculate_radious_and_offset()` to calculate the curvature of the 2nd-order polynominal given its coefficients.
+I use the `curvature_func()` in `calculate_radius_and_offset()` to calculate the curvature of the 2nd-order polynominal given its coefficients.

 Note that I didn't use abs() in the denominator of the curvature equation.
-With this modification, the program can now tell the direction of turn easily by checing the sign of the resulted radious value, where positive implies turnning right, and negative means turnning left.
+With this modification, the program can now tell the direction of turn easily by checing the sign of the resulted radius value, where positive implies turnning right, and negative means turnning left.

 ```python
 def curvature_func(self, poly_in, VAL_in):